• Start Here

 • Rainy Day Play Ideas

-Check out these local Orange County workout parks with outdoor fitness equipment for those who want to pursue an outdoor exercise routine.
+Check out these local parks with workout equipment in Orange County featuring outdoor fitness machines for those who want to exercise outdoors.

-This post is meant for individuals looking for outdoor exercise equipment in public parks near you.
+Also known as open air gyms or outdoor gyms, this post is meant for individuals looking for outdoor exercise equipment in public parks near you.
+Most of these parks are free, but some of the regional parks require a $3-$5 entrance/parking fee.

 These are the parks in Orange County with sections set up specifically for public outdoor fitness with outdoor fitness stations designed for individual use.